roseTech/storycoder.dev/Percy_And_The_Humans/Percy_And_The_Humans_Story.md

 ## Print

 Number of big fish, medium fish and small fish needed for every explorer to have least 117 pieces of big fish, medium fish and small fish.

+How many big fishes?

+<div data-solution="188"></div>

+How many pieces of big fishes?

+<div data-solution="3572"></div>

+How many pieces of small fishes?

+<div data-solution="940"></div>

 ## Start